 In conjunction with London Explorers.

-Meet outside the Devil's Dyke pub for 09.45am for the walk to start at 10.15am; see picture right.
+Meet from 10.15am outside Brill Windmill for the walk to start at 10.30am.

 Please make a note of the organizers numbers - Leon[masked] and Colin 07709305681.

-Walking Safety: Walking is a great way to keep fit and generally very safe; however it does contain an element of risk.
+Walking is a great way to keep fit and generally very safe; however it does contain an element of risk.
 Before going on any of these walks you need to be reasonably fit and be prepared to be responsible for your own safety.
-You must wear appropriate clothing such as proper walking boots, warm and wet weather clothing and carry sufficient food and water.
+You must wear appropriate clothing such as proper walking boots, warm and wet weather clothing and carry sufficient food and water and with winter light a small torch is also useful.
 Please see our Terms and Conditions